 Right to Appeal

-If a student disagrees with the recommendations of the DS staff in Phase 1 or the Ad-hoc Committee recommendation, the student may file an appeal directly to the Vice-President of Academic and Student Affairs’s Office.
+If a student disagrees with the recommendations of the DS staff in Phase 1 or the Ad-hoc Committee recommendation, the student may file an appeal directly to the Vice-President of Academic and Student Affair’s Office.
 The Vice-President will review all pertinent material and will consult with the College’s ADA/Section 504 Compliance Officer to make a determination.
 The decision of the Vice-President is final.
 If a student is dissatisfied with the Vice-Presidents decision they may file a formal grievance through the College’s Grievance Policy.

 Students with disabilities may request accommodations during testing (e.g. scribing, oral testing, extended time, quiet environment).
 Decisions for appropriate accommodations are made (based on what the documentation supports) on an individual basis by the Counselor for Students with Disabilities and/or a member of the Project Connections staff.

 Alternate testing arrangements may be made by the instructor or through the Adaptive Testing Service, which is part of the College’s Testing Center in JLC

 The following are procedures for the use of the Adaptive Testing Service:

 - Notification.
 The student must notify the instructor that he/she may need alternative methods of testing during the semester.
 Verification of this need can be obtained from the Project Connections Office, 732 906-2547, Johnson Learning Center or from the Counselor for Students with Disabilities, 732 906-2546, Edison Hall.
 Instructors should feel free to call if there are any questions about stated needs or requested accommodations for testing.